-Providing for your dependants (Allocation)
+Providing for your dependants (allocation)

 If you are in good health you can choose to allocate (give up) part of your own pension to provide a bigger pension for any dependant on your death.
 This allocation can be to a spouse, civil partner, qualifying partner, or in certain circumstances, a child.
 The allocation must be made before you retire and you cannot reverse this decision once it is made.
-Further information is available in our Retirement Booklet available on our website at: www.nhsbsa.nhs.uk/nhs-pensions
+Please read the Allocation factsheet before completing the application form.
+These can be found in the 'Applying for your pension' section of our website at: www.nhsbsa.nhs.uk/nhs-pensions